About the Area

 BellaJane - Bella Jane Boat Trips offers tours from Elgol, Skye to beautiful Loch Coruisk, the seal colony and the Cuillin Mountains.

-Sea.Fari Adventures offers scheduled boat trips from Armadale (Skye) and from Mallaig to cruise around the Small Isles and Loch Nevis (Knoydart) and go whalespotting.
+Sea.Fari Adventures offers scheduled boat trips from Mallaig to go whalespotting and look for other marine creatures and seabirds.
 Contact Peter Fowler.
 Tel: 01471 833316 / Mobile: 0797 3509387.

 Misty Isle Boat Trips operate from Elgol to Loch Coruisk on the Isle of Skye.